-X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the fiscal year ended Decemb er 31, 2015 TRANSITION REPORT PURSUA ACT OF 1934 ANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition period from to Co ommission file number: 001-36225 RED BIOSCIENCES, Illume of registrant as specified in its ch Delaw vare 46-1160142 (State or other justion or incorporation or (I.R.S.
-Employer Identification Number) 555 Bayshore Highway, Suite 200 Burlingame, California 94010 ldress of principal executive offices) (650) 701-7901 Registrant's telephone number: Securities registered pursu ant to Section 12(b) of the Act: Com mon Stock, \$0.0001 par value.
-Name of each exchange or n which registered: The NASDAQ Sto ock Market LLC.
-Securities registered pursu ant to Section 12(g) of the Act: None е.
-Indicate by check mark if the registrant is a well-known season ed issuer, as defined in Rule 405 of t he Securities Act.
-Ves □ No ☑ • C eports pursuant to Section 13 or Section Indicate by check mark wh hether the registrant (1) has filed all r nonths (or for such shorter period that reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ch reports) and, (2) has been subject to such filing Yes ☑ No □ oursuant to Rule 405 of Regulation S ate Web site, if any, every Interactive Data File required to or for such shorter period that the registrant was required to Yes ☑ No □

-10-K. ⊻ , ate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the itions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer □ Accelerated filer ☑ Non-accelerated filer □ Smaller reporting company □ (Do not check if a smaller reporting company) Indicate by check mark whether the reg gistrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ☑ As of June 30, 2015 (the last business of the registrant held by non-affiliates , . sently completed second fiscal quarter), the anately \$78.6 million. aggregate market value of the common stock The outstanding number of shares of the e registrant's common stock a as of February 29, 2016 was 19,836,360.
-1 2 2 ual meeting of stockholders to be filed with fithe registrant's fiscal year are incorporated E
+\boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2016 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number: 001-36225 KINDRED BIOSCIENCES, INC. (Exact name of registrant as specified in its charter) Delav ware 46-1160142 ' ' or other jurisdiction of (I.R.S.
+Employer oration or organization) (Identification Number) incorporation o r organization) Identification Number) 1555 Bayshore Highway, Suite 200 Burlingame, California 94010 (Address of principal executive offices) (650) 701-7901 Registrant's telephone number: Securities registered pursu uant to Section 12(b) of the Act: Common Stock, \$0.0001 par value.
+Name of each exchange o n which registered: The NASDAQ Stock Market LLC.
+Securities registered pursu uant to Section 12(g) of the Act: None.
+Indicate by check mark if Indicate by check mark w during the preceding 12 m The registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes ☐ No ☐ The registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes ☐ No ☐ The there the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 nonths (or for such shorter period that the registrant was required to file such reports) and, (2) has been subject to such filing requirements for the past ?
+Yes ☑ No □ 30 days.
+Indicate by check mark w be submitted and posted p submit and post such files the the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required s).
+Yes ☑ No □ ed herein and, will not be contained, to the best fthis Form 10-K or any amendment to this Form ler, an accelerated filer, a non-accelerated er reporting company" in Rule 12b-2 of the I filer, or a smaller reporting company.
+See the ne Exchange Act.
+(Check one): Large accelerated filer □ Accelerated filer □ Non-accelerated filer ☑ Smaller reporting company \square (Do not check if a smaller reporting company y) Indicate by check mark whether the r Yes □ No ☑ egistrant is a shell company (as defined in Rule 12b-2 of the Act).
+As of June 30, 2016 (the last business of the registrant held by non-affiliate , . e aggregate market value of the common stock The outstanding number of shares of the registrant's common stock a s of February 28, 2017 was 22,070,218.
+1 2 2 2 th the Securities and Exchange Commission ed by reference into Part III of this Form 10-K.